 As it turned out, it was much ado about nothing.
 Only a small souvenir shop, established by AusAID (Australian Agency for International Development), awaited us on the other side.
 After the unnecessary shopping interlude, we crossed back through the other bridge.
 Mom proudly raised a victorious arm – she had been to a tourist trap and back!

 Karst regions do not only have sculpted protuberances, they also exhibit deep gashes on the landscape, punctuating rivers with waterfalls.
 In the off-the-beaten-path town of Antequera lies Mag-aso Falls, casting misty sprays over rocky rapids (aso means smoke).
 It took 197 steps down the ravine to reach it.
 Mom went for it without batting an eyelash.
 She became, unofficially, the second oldest person to descend to the falls (the oldest was 80 years old), according to the gatekeeper.

-The falls is only about 25 feet tall, not exactly a majestic cascade.
-Its swirling eddies, however, could devour.
-But what it had going for it is its remoteness.
-This was probably the only place in Bohol that did not see a deluge of tourists; there were no visitors other than our group.
+The waterfall is only about 25 feet tall, not exactly a majestic cascade.
+Its swirling eddies, however, can devour.
+But what it has going for it is its remoteness.
+This is probably the only place in Bohol that does not always see a deluge of tourists.
+There were no visitors other than our group.
 The crashing roar of the falls enveloped the surrounding forest into an inconspicuous blip on the radar of the touristy throngs.